Hunting the spark of creativity

-University of Cincinnati complex systems scientist Ali Minai and a team of researchers funded by the National Science Foundation (NSF) are attempting to do just that--to develop computer-based tools to mine the Internet and communities of social media for creative insights.
+University of Cincinnati (UC) complex systems scientist Ali Minai and a team of researchers funded by the National Science Foundation (NSF) are attempting to do just that--to develop computer-based tools to mine the Internet and communities of social media for creative insights.

 But first, the researchers must clearly define the highly personal subject of creativity by types, kinds and categories to successfully identify it online.
 In addition, they must find a way to organize large amounts of unstructured, creative data--intermixed collections of text, video, images and other information.

 To do that, the researchers are examining creativity in neural networks in the human brain; social networks related to interactions among people and networks of knowledge that develop in groups.
 And according to some observers, if successful, the project could be a game changer.